maxdug/maxdug.github.io/nixon/index.md

 <div class="full-text" markdown="1">
 # **Complex** Challenges
-There are lots of customization tools popping up, but I found the they take the user on a journeys that are so complex they would require prior knowledge of that specific tool.
+There are lots of customization tools popping up, but I found the they take the user on complex journeys that require prior knowledge of that specific tool.
 I strove to make our system as uncomplicated as possible, within the technical framework of the Configure system and keeping the overall look and structure feeling like a part of the Nixon product page family.
 </div>

 <div class="full-tile"></div>